dbaynes-uw/home-projects-ui/README.md

 TBD
 * User Login - (Devise?)
-* Pastdue in EventList highlighted
-* EventStats to list PastDues
+* Finish out EventStats to link to PastDues
+* Combine Assigned with PastDues
+* Migrate to views/events/ for all views